About Ghee

 • Skim off the milk solids with a spoon.
 You can use them in baking or discard in trash

-• Carefully pour the warm ghee through a stainless steel strainer into the jars and allow to cool (Tip: Position your storage jars in a frying pan to catch any drips)
+• Carefully pour the warm ghee through a stainless steel strainer or a finely woven cloth into the jars and allow to cool (Tip: Position your storage jars in a frying pan to catch any drips)

 More Tips